tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 <p><code>{beachId}</code> refers to the ID for the beach you want to look up.
 All Beach ID codes are available from our site.</p>
 </div>

-## Critique the Mashape Weather API descriptions

 {% include activity.html %}

 Look over the descriptions of the three resources in the weather API.
 They're pretty short.
 For example, the `aqi` resource just says "Air Quality Index."

-These descriptions are too short, but developers like concision.
+Although these descriptions are short, developers like concision.
 If I were shortening the surfreport description, I might write:

 <div class="docSample">
 <p><b>/surfreport/{beachId}</b></p>